nhsconnect/Dose-Syntax-Implementation/pages/explore/dosage-to-narrative-logic.md

 `Paracetamol`

-If using a VMP concept the name will include the strenght and form;
+If using a VMP concept the name will include the strength and form;

 `Paracetamol 1g tablets`

-if using an AMP concept the name will also include the manufctorer;
+if using an AMP concept the name will also include the manufacturer;

 `Paracetamol 1g tablets (Dawa Ltd)`